 - it must show promise of enhancing the reputation of the College.

-An application for the Professorship is submitted to the President, the Provost, and the Faculty Development and Scholarship Committee (a total of eight copies to the Provost’s office) and must include:
+An application for the Professorship should be submitted electronically to the current chair of the Faculty Development and Scholarship Committee who will forward the application to the Provost's Office.
+An application must include: